PNRxA/uwu-admin/README.md

 ./scripts/update-command-tree.sh
 ```

-This runs `cargo xtask generate-command-tree` in the sibling `../continuwuity` directory and writes the output to `shared/command-tree.json`.
+This runs `cargo xtask generate-command-tree` in the sibling `../continuwuity` uwu-admin specific fork directory (it will clone the repo if it doesn't exist) and writes the output to `shared/command-tree.json`.
 Build prerequisites for the xtask are the same as for continuwuity itself (Rust, C/C++ compiler, libclang, liburing, make).

 ## Testing